mbbx6spp/straitjacket/README.md

 end
 ```

-And here's how we'd call it:
+How to call it:

 ```ruby
 PrintGreeting.mk(name: 'Joshua').call!
 ```

 Mixing in `SJ::Ugly::Action` adds one class method to your object, `.mk` (read
-"make"). `.mk` is the sole interface to an action. `.mk` calls `.new` on the
+"make"). `.mk` is the only way to interact with an action. `.mk` calls `.new` on
-host class, which in turn invokes `#initialize`, like any other Ruby object.
+the host class, which in turn invokes `#initialize`, like any other Ruby object.

 Arguments provided to `.mk` are passed through to `#initialize`.

 `SJ::Ugly::Action` adds two private instance methods to the class: `#validate`
 and `#call!`. `#validate` is used optionally by `#initialize` to check that
 arguments are sane.
 It raises if any errors are added to `errors` in the block.

-`#invoke!` calls `#call!`, which is implemented by the action, and uses its
-return value in a special way described below.

-That's the whole framework.
+`#call!` in turn calls `#invoke!`, which you implement.

 ### Constraint \#2: Side Effects

-**The entire aim of Straitjacket as a library is to quarantine complexity and
-add lots of thoughtfulness and a bit of friction to adding complexity.**

-Actions:

-1. require explicit inputs (and preferably validate them)
-2. put side-effecting code in one place
-3. have a uniform interface `.mk`, which is added reliably by a mixin
-4. provide a pipeline for feeding the outcome of one action to others
+This one's easy: any given action must have side effects, otherwise it should
+be expressed as a function instead.

 ### Constraint \#3: One Responsibility

 Actions should only do one topical thing.
 This may involve invoking other
 actions, or doing *literally* different things, but they should all be in
-service of the named action being taken.
+service of the *topical* action being taken.

 ### Constraint \#4: Sparingly